Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge E. McCabe and Z. Romestan for fruitful discussions.
+The authors acknowledge E. McCabe, Z. Romestan and H. Djani for fruitful discussions, and M. Vaestraete and M. Mignolet for sharing their on-going phonon angular momentum implementation within the ABINIT code (not yet in the production version).
 Computational resources have been provided by the Consortium des \'Equipements de Calcul Intensif (C\'ECI), funded by the Fonds de la Recherche Scientifique (F.R.S.-FNRS) under Grant No. 2.5020.11 and the Tier-1 Lucia supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement n°1910247.
 MF \& EB acknowledges FNRS for support and the PDR project CHRYSALID No.40003544.
 Work at West Virginia University was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award DE‐SC0021375.
-We also acknowledge the computational resources awarded by XSEDE, a project supported by the National Science Foundation grant number ACI-1053575.
-The authors also acknowledge the support from the Texas Advances Computer Center (with the Stampede2 and Expanse supercomputers).
-We also acknowledge the Super Computing System (Thorny Flat) at WVU, which is funded in part by the National Science Foundation (NSF) Major Research Instrumentation Program (MRI) Award \#1726534, and West Virginia University.
+This work also used Bridges2 and Expanse at Pittsburgh supercomputer center and San Diego supercomputer center through allocation DMR140031 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.